jenpaulhus/An_actions/README.md

 # An_actions
 This repository is a supplement to the paper *Signatures of alternating group actions with non-zero quotient genus*.
-Here we compute signatures of group actions for $An$ with $n \leq 40$ to complete the proof that all potential signatures are indeed actual signatures for $A_n$ with $n \geq 7$.
+Here we compute signatures of group actions for $An$ with $n \leq 40$ to complete the proof that all potential signatures for quotient genus greater than $0$ are indeed actual signatures for $A_n$ with $n \geq 7$.

 The code was run in Magma 2.28-14 and python3.
 This work utilized resources from Unity, a collaborative, multi-institution high-performance computing cluster managed by UMass Amherst Research Computing and Data.